tikv/website/content/blog/tikv-3.0ga-release-notes.md

 * **Pessimistic Locking.** It's now possible to ask TiKV to treat your transactions pessimistically.
 This means you can take exclusive ownership over a value for a duration.
 As Rust developers, we really like the idea of ownership!

-* **Expanding our coprocessor.** With lots of new functionality, improved APIs, vector operations, and better ways to work with data, our coprocessor continues to evolve, allowing for better, more efficient ways to work with your data.
+* **Expanding our coprocessor.** With lots of new or improved functionalities such as vector operations, batch executor, RPN functions, `work-stealing` thread pool model,  our coprocessor continues to evolve, allowing for more efficient ways to work with your data.

 * **Enhancing operator friendliness.** Human or machine, we've empowered our operators to get more out of TiKV by unifying our log format, adding new features to `tikv-ctl`, adding even more in depth metrics, and serving HTTP based metrics.
 This makes TiKV easier to operate, inspect, and enjoy.

-* **Refining request types.** While TiKV previously had commands like `BatchGet`, 3.0 brings a new `BatchCommands` request type.
-We've made taught TiKV how to handle batches of requests of differing kinds, leading to less data on the wire and better performance.
+* **Refining request types.** While TiKV previously supported commands like `BatchGet`, 3.0 brings a new `BatchCommands` request type.
+This allows TiKV to handle batches of requests of differing kinds, leading to less data on the wire and better performance.
 We also added support for raw reversed scanning, and `Insert` semantics on prewrite.

 * **Reducing write amplication.** We were inspired by the great ideas from [WiscKey](https://www.usenix.org/system/files/conference/fast16/fast16-papers-lu.pdf) and implemented a feature we dubbed 'Titan'.
 It works best with larger (>1 KB) values.